Helen Dimsdale: Life

+She authored "an influential series of 320 cases classifying the clinical features of parkinsonism."

 Activities

 Dimsdale was medical tutor at the Royal Free from 1951 to 1954 as well as teaching there and at the Institute of Neurology.
 She served as an "examiner in neurology for the Diploma of Psychological Medicine at Durham University and for the Royal College of Physicians in medical ophthalmology.
 Dimsdale proved her administrative abilities when she served as chairman of the planning committee for the new Royal Free Hospital in the 1950s and as treasurer for the Association of British Neurologists (1961–1966)."

+Personal life

+She married Wilfrid Dimsdale in 1930.
+They had one son who became an economist and fellow of Queen’s College, Oxford.
+She died on 20 April 1977 in West Mersea, United Kingdom.